AnnaDunajeva/twitter-clone-backend_2.0/README.md

 - Remove non-cloud deployment description: it is literally just docker building instruction
 - Add background images to repo and to db (easy using migrations)
 - Sessions should be moved to migrations as well.
+- test.env db variables need to be for docker compose exatly as they are in my files